 tater Posted August 24, 2021 Share Posted August 24, 2021 The messaging to ULA is great—"we avoid the CEO and go "ferrociter" when we need to have a $#@!-measuring contest with Musk, but not for your engines."
 Quote Link to comment Share on other sites More sharing options...

-tater Posted August 24, 2021 Share Posted August 24, 2021 Just now, Beccab said: Seriously, with ULA they have a delay of 4 years over an engine that should have been completed after 1 year and here they speed up Bridenstine signaled to Musk that it looked like they were most concerned about SS (when I think at the time only maybe 5% of SpaceX was working on it, without any Crew Dragon overlap), and what did Musk do?
+tater Posted August 24, 2021 Share Posted August 24, 2021 On 8/24/2021 at 6:32 PM, Beccab said: Seriously, with ULA they have a delay of 4 years over an engine that should have been completed after 1 year and here they speed up Expand Bridenstine signaled to Musk that it looked like they were most concerned about SS (when I think at the time only maybe 5% of SpaceX was working on it, without any Crew Dragon overlap), and what did Musk do?
 He made sure it was clear to all that SpaceX was working 24/7 on Crew Dragon.
 Banging out tests incredibly fast, making sure NASA was happy.
 BO needed to do that with ULA a while ago.
 All that said, I want 2 reusable upper stages, please.
 Quote Link to comment Share on other sites More sharing options...

 Elthy Posted August 24, 2021 Share Posted August 24, 2021 There is one thing ULA could do to realy make Jeff boil: Openly consider asking SpaceX for raptor engines.
 Thats not realy feasible, but on paper they would work.
 Quote Link to comment Share on other sites More sharing options...